-The U.S. Drug Enforcement Agency (DEA) for the first time has given the permission to certified addiction specialists to offer medication-assisted treatment (MAT) for patients suffering from opioid addiction via telemedicine and prescribe (buprenorphine) online (Tele-MAT).
+The U.S. Drug Enforcement Agency (DEA) for the first time has given the permission to certified addiction specialists to offer medication-assisted treatment for opioid use disorder (MOUD) for patients suffering from opioid use disorder via telemedicine and prescribe (buprenorphine) online (teleMOUD).
 All these were important changes, because the COVID-19 pandemic caused many parts of the U.S. to undergo lockdowns, with a large portion of in-person clinics being closed and many transmissions and exposures happening in healthcare facilities that were still open.

 This forced patients and doctors to become familiar and comfortable with the concept of telehealth.